hot-meal/javascript-best-practices/README.md

 ### Choose functional over imperative programming

-JavaScript isn't a pure functional language in the way that Haskell is, but it still has a functional aspect to it.

-Favour this style of programming when you can.
+JavaScript isn't a pure functional language in the way that Haskell is, but favour this style of programming when you can.

 **Bad:**